domoszlai/v-plotter/README.md

 It will write the result to the standard output which can be used by the simulator, or by a real V plotter.

-For a real V plottter, you also want to configure the generator by editing `gensteps.js`, e.g. the resolution of the stepper motors and other stuff visualized by `configuration.png`.
+For a real V-plotter, you also want to configure the generator by editing `gensteps.js`, e.g. the resolution of the stepper motors and other stuff visualized by `configuration.png`.

 ## Limitations